awsdocs/amazon-guardduty-user-guide/doc_source/update-detector.md

 Required: No

 **findingPublishingFrequency**
 Specifies the frequency of notifications sent about the subsequent finding occurrences\.
-For more information, see [Monitoring Amazon GuardDuty Findings with Amazon CloudWatch Events](guardduty_findings_cloudwatch.md)\.
+For more information, see [Monitoring GuardDuty Findings with Amazon CloudWatch Events](guardduty_findings_cloudwatch.md)\.
 Type: Enum
 Required: No
 Valid values: FIFTEEN\_MINUTES \| ONE\_HOUR \| SIX\_HOURS